 - Some of my favorite jewelry is made with amethyst and rose quartz.

-- There are amethyst and rose quartz on the head board of my bed and on my desk where I spend most of my day.
+- There are amethyst and rose quartz on my bed's headboard and on my desk, where I spend most of my day.

-- There are small amethyst and rose quarts crystals in a soft leather pouch in my purse.
+- There are small amethyst and rose quartz crystals in a soft leather pouch in my purse.

-In crystal therapy, we mean a naturally occurring stone that's used to heal as opposed to the form or structure of the stone.
+In crystal therapy, we mean a naturally occurring stone that's used to heal instead of the form or structure of the stone.

-Some crystals can be expensive because they're more rare than others.
+Some crystals can be expensive because they're rarer than others.
 It's not necessary to spend a great deal of money on crystals.
 In some cases, it's not necessary to spend any money at all.
-One of my favorite pieces of rose quartz is one I picked up myself on a mountain in Colorado.
+One of my favorite rose quartz pieces is one I picked up myself on a mountain in Colorado.
 Amethyst, rose quartz, and lapis lazuli are all fairly common stones, so they needn't be expensive.
-It is recommended that the crystals you choose be "pure," which means that they be good specimens of that one stone, not some that you find that have been cut where two are close together or have veins of other minerals running through them.
+It is recommended that the crystals you choose be "pure," which means that they are good specimens of that one stone, not some that you find that have been cut where two are close together or have veins of other minerals running through them.

-You can use tumbled, rough cut, naturally formed crystals, or cut stones set in jewelry, but it is recommended that stones touch the skin, so keep that in mind if you decide on jewelry.
-Some people feel that some of us are "sensitive" enough to the vibrations of crystals that it's best to select crystals in person; that when you touch the crystals, you will be able to feel which ones are right for you.
+You can use tumbled, rough cut, naturally formed crystals or cut stones set in jewelry, but it is recommended that stones touch the skin, so keep that in mind if you decide on jewelry.
+Some people feel that some of us are "sensitive" enough to crystals' vibrations that it's best to select crystals in person.
+When you touch the crystals, you should be able to feel which ones are right for you.
 There may well be some merit to this, and I have some crystals that I find feel very comfortable in my hand and that I'm quite drawn to.
 Still, many of us, myself included, don't live in areas where it's easy to find or buy crystals.
 There are some very reputable online sellers, including some on eBay.
 I've purchased many of mine on eBay.
 If you choose to do so, check out the seller's feedback and buy only from established, reputable sellers.

-As with any non-traditional treatment, crystal therapy has its detractors, it’s doubters.
-There are those who believe that any positive effects it may have are merely placebo effects.
+As with any non-traditional treatment, crystal therapy has its detractors, its doubters.
+Some believe that any positive effects it may have are merely placebo effects.
 To me, it makes perfect sense that the vibrations of the crystals can interact with our bodies in gentle, healing ways.
-For those of us who are experiencing the pain, nausea, and other symptoms of Migraine that crystal therapy can help, does it really matter how it works as long as it works without harming us?
+For those of us who are experiencing the pain, nausea, and other migraine symptoms that crystal therapy can help, does it really matter how it works as long as it works without harming us?
 I think not.